dedbox/racket-algebraic/README.md

 raco pkg install algebraic
 ```

-The package is fully documented and includes a tutorial series of
-interpreters developed for and with Algebraic Racket.

 To start using Algebraic Racket, set the initial line of your Racket
 source file to: